tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 USE GRAPH financialGraph

 # create a query
-CREATE OR REPLACE QUERY q1a (VERTEX<Account> name) SYNTAX v3 {
+CREATE OR REPLACE QUERY q1a (VERTEX<Account> name, SET<VERTEX<Account>> slist) SYNTAX v3 {
-  // Define a vextex set from the parameter v = {name};
+  // Define a vextex set from the vertex parameter v = {name};
+  // output vertex set variable v in JSON format with embedding print v WITH VECTOR;

+  // Define a vextex set from the vertex set parameter v = {slist};
   // output vertex set variable v in JSON format with embedding print v WITH VECTOR;
 }